 Litigation staff connect callers to resources, referrals or direct services within DRLC, provide representation on individual legal matters resolved through negotiation, and conduct trainings in the community.
 Disability litigation cases involve cutting-edge legal issues that advance the rights of people with disabilities.
 Staff focus on crucial areas like housing, transportation and access to public services and private businesses.
 Education advocacy litigation involves special education and school-related disability discrimination to ensure students are fully included and provided a free and appropriate public education.
 This work is accomplished in a variety of traditional and non-traditional settings, including juvenile halls, camps and jails.

 The Cancer Legal Resource Center (CLRC), a program of DRLC, provides information, education and referrals about cancer-related legal issues to the public through its national telephone assistance line.
 CLRC also conducts national education and outreach programs for community groups, employers and healthcare professionals.
-It is actively involved in community activities to raise public awareness of cancer-related legal and public policy issues.
+The program is actively involved in community activities to raise public awareness of cancer-related legal and public policy issues.

 Attorneys interested in disability civil rights, special education, cancer and end-of-life advocacy can hone their skills, make a difference and transform their communities by removing barriers to equal access and opportunities.
 DRLC works with attorney volunteers to co-counsel and to take referrals of large and small disability civil rights and patient rights cases.
 It also works with pro bono attorneys willing to help negotiate Individualized Education Plans with school districts for low-income and minority special education students.
 DRLC provides free MCLE training and ongoing support to education advocacy volunteers.
 Cancer Legal Resource Center (CLRC) assists people with cancer as they face converging legal and medical problems.
 CLRC works with volunteer attorneys interested in providing advice on issues confronting patients, including insurance, medical, housing, employment, guardianship, end-of-life planning and similar areas.